-Sunscreen and insect repellant may be applied as necessary during outside play.
-Sunscreen with an SPF of at least 15 for children over 6 months of age is applied in accordance with the directions of the product label.
+Sunscreen & Insect Repellent: Sunscreen and insect repellent may be applied as necessary during outside play.
+Sunscreen with an SPF of at least 15 for children over 6 months of age in accordance with the directions on the label.
 Sunscreen is not used on children under 6 months of age.
-Insect repellant is not used for children under 2 months of age.
-The programs will provide both products for use.
-If you have a personal preference for your child for a specific sunscreen or repellant, please indicate it on the permission slip and send it in with the child's name labeled on it.
+Insect Repellent is not used on children under 2 months of age.
+The program will provide both products for use.
+If you have a personal preference for your child for a specific sunscreen or insect repellent, please indicate on the permission slip and send it in with your child's name on the container.

-Emergency Response and Evacuation:

-Monthly fire drills are conducted, with the simulated fire in different places throughout the building, to ensure all staff and children have practiced different modes of safely exiting the building.
+Emergency Response and Evacuation: Monthly fire drills are conducted, with the simulated fire in different places throughout the building, to ensure all staff and children have practiced different modes of safely exiting the building.